pydata/xarray/doc/combining.rst

     xr.merge([ds, other])

-This ensures that ``merge`` is non-destructive. ``xarray.MergeError`` is raised if you attempt to merge variables with conflicting values:
+This ensures that ``merge`` is non-destructive. ``xarray.MergeError`` is raised if you attempt to merge two variables with the same name but different values:

 .. ipython::

     @verbatim
     In [1]: xr.merge([ds, ds + 1])
-    MergeError: conflicting value for variable foo:
-    first value: <xarray.Variable (x: 2, y: 3)>
+    MergeError: conflicting values for variable 'foo' on objects to be combined: first value: <xarray.Variable (x: 2, y: 3)>
     array([[ 0.4691123 , -0.28286334, -1.5090585 ],
            [-1.13563237,  1.21211203, -0.17321465]])